 “I thought the violin was fun.
 We should carry on doing the violin.
 I really liked it when I was playing.
 I felt really pleased with myself and I think I’ve improved.”
 Ben

-Thanks to the generosity of an anonymous donor, a further violin project took place after school at St Martin’s Junior school in Worle.
+Thanks to the generosity of an anonymous donor, a further violin project took place after school at St Martin’s Junior school in Worle for two years.
 The children were delighted and called it their “Violin Academy”.

 Commission of The Same Flame